 - Respond to at least 2 of your classmates' Q&R posts by Thursday at 11:59 pm Eastern Time.

 - Start working on Current Event Essay #3 (it's due on Thursday in Week 9).
-SUMMER 2018 STUDENTS, REMEMBER YOU ONLY HAND IN ESSAY 3 IF YOU DID NOT HAND IN ESSAY 2.
+FALL 2018 STUDENTS, REMEMBER YOU ONLY HAND IN ESSAY 3 IF YOU DID NOT HAND IN ESSAY 2.

 Materials for Week 8